 - 2 medium garlic cloves, thinly sliced

-- 8 ounces cremini mushrooms, stemmed and roughly chopped
+- 8 ounces cremini mushrooms, stemmed and sliced

 - 2 cups mushroom or vegetable broth